JefGrailet/treenet/v3/Measurements/README.md

 To better understand the datasets and the provided statistics, here are some definitions.

-* **Accurate subnet:** a subnet which, having N responsive interfaces, features exactly N - 1 interfaces located at the same TTL (Pivot interface) while the last one is located at that same TTL minus 1 (Contra-Pivot interface).
-From a topological point of view, the Contra-Pivot interface is the interface of the last router crossed before reaching the subnet that belongs to that subnet.
+* **Accurate subnet:** a subnet which, having N responsive interfaces, features exactly N - 1 interfaces located at the same TTL (pivot interface) while the last one is located at that same TTL minus 1 (contra-pivot interface).
+From a topological point of view, the contra-pivot interface is the interface of the last router crossed before reaching the subnet that belongs to that subnet.

 * **Odd subnet:** a subnet which features outliers preventing it from being classified as *accurate*.
 An *odd* subnet is not necessarily the result of a bad measurement, and can be the result of particularities in the target network architecture or routing policy.

-* **Shadow subnet:** a subnet for which no Contra-Pivot could be found.
+* **Shadow subnet:** a subnet for which no contra-pivot could be found.

 * **Alias Resolution Hint:** a notation consisting of: